Safe Operations of Cranes in Construction: A Must for Every Construction Project

 Checking the hoist every single day before their shifts begin is very important.
 The load must be checked for damages or twists and the wire ropes must be examined for bends or frayings.
 The hook must be checked all the time because out of shape hooks are indicators of internal damage.

 Knowing the lift’s rating is imperative as no one should ever try lifting the crane more than the hoist rating.
 Shock loads must be avoided at all times.
 The hook must not be run with a slack chain.
 The chain or the wire must be brought to a rigid position before lifting.

 This rope or chain must always be in a straight line to avoid any damage to the hoist.
 While doing the lift, snagging must never be done.
 And the load must not be jagged.
 The load must be balanced carefully.
 In order to keep the balance, always use the right sized sling.

 The load must always be secured to ensure that nothing can slip out and injure anyone.
 The lower block must be kept from capsizing so as not to damage the chain or wire rope.
 Ropes must never be bent over sharp edges.

 There are a number of safety rules that must be followed in order to prevent accidents in construction sites from happening.
 Any crane services company must ensure that their workers know what they need to know, all lifting operations are carefully planned and carried out safely with foreseeable risks taken into account, there should always be safe systems of work, correct supervision of lifting, and strict thorough examination of all cranes.

 If you have any questions about a construction accident that happened to you or a loved one, please feel free to contact the Offices of Michael S. Lamonsoff, PPLC.
-Our lawyers are here to help you.
+Our construction worksite accident lawyers are here to help you.

 Contact us by e-mail or call one of our attorneys at 212-962-1020 (toll-free at 877-MSL-4LAW or 877-675-4529) to schedule a free initial consultation.